 The Provenge and Zytiga facts are good to know when trying to make a decision about treatment for metastatic prostate cancer.
 The pharmaceutical industry is highly competitive, and the players come out of their corners fighting full force when the stakes are high.
-Currently, two competitors in the arena for the metastatic hormone resistant prostate cancer market are Provenge (sipuleucel-T) and Zytiga (abiraterone), but the competitors are not evenly matched.
+Currently, two competitors in the arena for the metastatic hormone resistant prostate cancer market are Provenge (sipuleucel-T) and Zytiga (abiraterone).

 Let’s look at some Provenge and Zytiga facts.
 First of all, the two drugs are not in the same drug class.
 Provenge, made by Dendreon, is a form of immunotherapy and the only drug for advanced prostate cancer that can make this claim.
 It is sometimes referred to as a vaccine for treatment of prostate cancer and is also the only immunotherapy drug approved by the Food and Drug Administration (FDA) for treatment of advanced prostate cancer.